JustSch/ScratchJr-Desktop/README.md

 Electron (https://electronjs.org/) is a framework for creating native applications with web technologies like JavaScript, HTML, and CSS.

-Electron Forge (https://electronforge.io/) stitches together several electron modules to provide easier support for using the latest version of javascript, making dmg/exe files and installers.
+Electron Forge (https://electronforge.io/) stitches together several electron modules to provide easier support for using the latest version of javascript, making builds and installers ie: .exe/.app/.deb files.

 ## Architecture Overview